TerWebz/AlexaBot/README.md

 ## Big Sur
-Big Sur is a fun moderation bot for your Discord server!
-It can:
+Big Sur is a fun moderation bot for your Discord server, it can:
 ```
 Ban members
 Kick members